ibitcat/ibitcat.github.io/post/2015-9-23-ubuntu-graylog-and-elasticsearch.md

 [http://stackoverflow.com/questions/24975895/elasticsearch-cant-write-to-log-files](http://stackoverflow.com/questions/24975895/elasticsearch-cant-write-to-log-files)
 [https://discuss.elastic.co/t/running-with-supervisor-via-command-line/28798](https://discuss.elastic.co/t/running-with-supervisor-via-command-line/28798)

-	If you installed using a packet manager like yum or apt-get you should not start elasticsearch this way.
-	Try to use the service: for instance /etc/init.d/elasticsearch.
+>If you installed using a packet manager like yum or apt-get you should not start elasticsearch this way.Try to use the service: for instance /etc/init.d/elasticsearch.

 <font color=#FF090f>**小知识：**</font>